Cassielxd/moduforge-rs/docs/README.en.md

    - `GlobalResourceManager` provides direct resource access interfaces, suitable for fast reads and writes of shared resources.

 4. **Use Case**
-   - `State` is used to manage the core state of the editor, such as document content and plugin configurations.
+   - `State` is used to manage the core state of the runtime, such as document content and plugin configurations.
    - `GlobalResourceManager` is used to manage resources shared across plugins, such as caches and configurations.

 5. **Thread Safety**